deadManAlive/rtsystem/README.md

 # Self-Service Train Ticketing System
 A console C program that simulates train ticketing system.
 Divided into two main parts: ordering mechanics and simulation mechanics.
 Ordering mechanics handle implementation of order as a struct to write, read, and process further.
 Simulation mechanics provide randomization to seating and schedule.
 Program language is Indonesian.

+>This source code is made by DK02_g07 as final programming assignment in Even Semester 2020/2021 for course Basic Computer + Lab.
+(ENEE603014) in Undergraduate of Electrical Engineering study program, Department of Electrical Engineering, Faculty of Engineering, Universitas Indonesia.

 ## How To Build
 Download repository as ZIP or clone with Git.
 * using cmake